seenu433/devops-diaries/ci-containers.md

-# Continuos Integration for Container Deployment
+# Continuos Deployment for Containers

-When interacting with customers on continuos integration for container deployment, I recommend discussing the below concepts:
+When interacting with customers on continuos deployment for containers, I recommend discussing the below concepts:

 1. Branching Strategy: [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is a widely used strategy which i prefer to derive the image tags from the branch names.
 2. Include the release number in the branch name.